richardhj/contao-theme-framework/README.md

 Good question!

 The layouts in Contao are highly redundant.
 You don't need to configure a viewport-attribute, body-class, etc. via the layout.
-Just put those changes directly into your fe_page template.
+Instead, just put those changes directly into your fe_page template.

 Instead of selecting CSS files and JS files via the layout (which is limited to files within /files), directly include your files via the {{asset}} insert tag or twig function (or via Encore, see below).
 Don't use the "custom `<head>`" or "custom `<script>`" settings in your layout.
-Its hard to maintain and keep track of.
-Put those things directly into the template.
+It's hard to maintain and keep track of.
+Instead, put those things directly into the template.

-Considering these matters of maintainability, it's easier to not configure any settings in the layout.
+Considering these matters of maintainability, it's easier not to configure any settings in the layout.
 Assigning the modules to the layout sections is all you do in the layouts.

-If your layouts uses rows and cols, set the corresponding config in the `theme.yml`.
+If your layouts use rows and cols, set the corresponding config in the `theme.yml`.
 For instance, `rows: 3rw` enables the header and footer section.

 _Using Twig templates (optional):_